Americal Division: Guadalcanal

-In contrast to several other US Army divisions in the Pacific War, soldiers in the Americal division received extensive weapons training as well as company- and battalion-level exercises in jungle terrain while at New Caledonia.
+In contrast to several other US Army divisions in the Pacific War, soldiers in the Americal Division received extensive weapons training as well as company- and battalion-level exercises in jungle terrain while at New Caledonia.
 Under the command of General Patch, the Americal Division was the first US Army unit to be sent to Guadalcanal.
 Largely because of transport constraints, the Americal arrived piecemeal and was fed into combat alongside the battle-hardened and exhausted US 1st Marine Division, which it eventually relieved.
 Its soldiers were quick to assimilate from the Marines on Guadalcanal lessons on battle tactics against Japanese forces.
 Americal casualties were consequently less than what might be expected.

 The 164th Infantry Regiment landed on Guadalcanal on 13 October 1942 ahead of its brother regiments, as emergency reinforcement for the 1st Marine Division.
-The Regiment was the first U.S. Army unit to engage in offensive action during World War II as part of the Battle of Guadalcanal.
+The regiment was the first U.S. Army unit to engage in offensive action during World War II as part of the Battle of Guadalcanal.
 Between 24 and 27 October, elements of the regiment withstood repeated assaults from Japanese battalions and inflicted some two thousand enemy casualties; the 164th also supported and participated in Marine attacks.
 The First Marine Division's commander, Major General A. A. Vandegrift, was so impressed by the soldiers' stand that he issued a unit commendation to the regiment for having demonstrated "an overwhelming superiority over the enemy."
-In addition, General Vandegrift took the unusual step of awarding Lieuteant Colonel Robert Hall, commander of the 3rd Battalion, 164th, with the Navy Cross for his role in these battles.
+In addition, General Vandegrift took the unusual step of awarding Lieutenant Colonel Robert Hall, commander of the 3rd Battalion, 164th, with the Navy Cross for his role in these battles.
 The 164th was then occasionally referred to as the '164th Marines' due to their special relationship with the Marines on Guadalcanal.

 In November the 164th took part in the offensive across the Matanikau River.
 Other elements of the division arrived piecemeal in the last few weeks of 1942.

 In January 1943, the 132nd Infantry Regiment of the division took Hill 27 and 31 of the Mount Austen complex.
 The division later participated in offensives to sweep Guadalcanal of remaining Japanese resistance.
 After the last Japanese defenders were killed, captured, or evacuated from the island, the division was relieved on 9 February 1943.

 Despite its ad hoc formation, the Americal Division fought well at Guadalcanal.
 The 164th Regiment took part in repulsing a major Japanese offensive in October 1942, while the 132nd Regiment, along with the 25th Infantry Division assaulted the highly fortified Japanese Gifu defensive complex at Mount Austen in January 1943.
 Historians describe the Americal Division as the most effective of all the US Army divisions in that campaign.
 Following the withdrawal of the 1st Marine Division, the division continued operations on Guadalcanal as part of the U.S. XIV Corps with the 25th Infantry Division (who later earned their 'Tropic Lightning' nickname here) and the 2nd Marine Division (Arrived earlier as reinforcements to the 1st MarDiv) until all of the Japanese resistance had ended.